 For those who want to be at the heart of the action but don’t necessarily want the hustle and bustle of rush-hour twice a day, think about Midtown.
 Lying just north of Downtown, Midtown is a little bit commercial, a little bit artsy and a tiny bit residential.
 These three aspects marry together to create a vibrant and thriving neighborhood that is a joy to explore.

-The High Museum of Arts is one of the most visited museums in Atlanta and can be found to the Northern tip of Midtown.
+The High Museum of Arts, which is my personal favorite, is one of the most visited museums in Atlanta and can be found to the Northern tip of Midtown.
 This museum houses a true diverse curation of modern art within one of the most striking buildings in Atlanta.
 In the immediate vicinity of the High Museum of Arts, you will find other incredible art venues, including the Woodruff Arts Center.

 For art lovers, culture vultures and city slickers who like a slower pace of exploration, Midtown is a fantastic place to stay in Atlanta.